- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 Unlike a “wrongful death” lawsuit in California, a “survival” action does not compensate the deceased’s family members for their losses.

-Rather, a survival action lets the deceased’s estate sue for losses sustained by the decedent as the result of the wrongful act before he or she died.
+Rather, a California survival action lets the deceased’s estate sue for losses sustained by the decedent as the result of the wrongful act before he or she died.

 What damages can be recovered in a survival suit?

-Damages recoverable in a survival action often include (but are not limited to):
+Types of damages recoverable in a survival action often include (but are not limited to):

 These are damages sustained after the wrongful act but before the resulting death.
 This means that in cases in which the wrongful act caused instantaneous death, a survival action may not be possible.